Interapt-TEKY/assessments/README.md

 # TEKY Weekly Assessments

-## Week 2 - Cities
+## Maply

-Cities is a web app that allows users to view many of their favorite cities locations in an embedded google map.
+Maply is a web app that allows users to view many of their favorite cities locations in an embedded google map.
 This web app will use the same card design as Weatherly.

-**You will have 1hr.**
+**You will have 2 hours.**

 **You will be able to use any resource at your disposal EXCEPT other students' code.**